cquagliana/something_short/README.txt

 // TODO BY MONDAY, MAY 2

 -J: Each inode is either unallocated or one of the valid types (T_FILE, T_DIR, T_DEV).
 ERROR: bad inode.
--C: Each directory contains . and .. entries.
-ERROR: directory not properly formatted.
 -J: Each .. entry in directory refers to the proper parent inode, and parent inode points back to it.
 ERROR: parent directory mismatch.
 -J: For blocks marked in-use in bitmap, actually is in-use in an inode or indirect block somewhere.
 ERROR: bitmap marks block in use but it is not in use.
 -J: For inodes marked used in inode table, must be referred to in at least one directory.
 ERROR: inode marked use but not found in a directory.